Pyramids of Giza, A Monumental Legacy of the Ancient World

 Who Built Pyramids?

-Pyramids of Giza were built by slaves or foreigners forced into labor, evidences show that the workers were probably native Egyptian agricultural laborers.
-Approximately 2.3 million blocks of stone averaging about 2.5 tons each had to be cut, transported, and assembled to build Khufu’s Great Pyramid.
+Pyramids of Giza were built by slaves or foreigners forced into labor. evidences show that the workers were probably native Egyptian agricultural laborers.
+Approximately 2.3 million blocks of stone, averaging about 2.5 tons each, had to be cut, transported, and assembled to build Khufu’s Great Pyramid.
 The ancient Greek historian Herodotus wrote that it took 20 years to build the pyramid.
-The archaeological evidence suggests that the workforce involved in making this structure have been around 20,000.
+The archaeological evidence suggests that the workforce involved in making this structure was around 20,000.

 Leave a Reply